pterhoer/DeepFakeAnnotations/README.md

 ## Download

-You can download the annotations for our five dataset from [google drive](https://drive.google.com/drive/folders/1fx12imaU2NQ5kNdYVxMXqp2iF9RXqJQM?usp=sharing).
+You can download the annotations for our five datasets from [google drive](https://drive.google.com/drive/folders/1fx12imaU2NQ5kNdYVxMXqp2iF9RXqJQM?usp=sharing).

 ## Citing